michelleful/code-blog/_posts/2014-08-05-intro-to-fold-and-reduce.markdown

 TODO: diagram

-So the accumulator starts at the zero-value, gradually accumulates the intermediate values, and is returned when the array is finished.
+So the accumulator starts at the zero-value, gradually accumulates the intermediate values, and is returned when the list is finished.

 (Confused about `fold` vs `foldLeft`?
 Don't worry, it will be explained in the third section.